-The visible knobby “backwards knee” that you see on the flamingo’s leg is actually the ankle.
-A long foot bone extends down the four toes, the front three of which are webbed.
+The knobby “backward knees” on the flamingo’s legs actually correspond to an ankle.
+A long foot bone extends down to the four toes, the front three of which are webbed.

 The greater flamingo is the largest and most widespread of all flamingo species.

-Flamingos are extremely gregarious and social birds with some flocks containing 200,000 pairs.
+Flamingos are extremely gregarious birds with some flocks consisting of 200,000 paired birds.
 They breed in huge colonies, sometimes on islands in shallow water to minimize disturbance.
-They are monogamous.
-Each pair builds a cylindrical mud nest into which the female lays a single chalky shelled egg.
-Both parents incubate the egg alternately, which hatches in about four weeks; and it takes another ten weeks before the chick fledges.
-After hatching, the chick is fed “crop milk”, cells that are grown in the crops of both parents.
+Each monogamous pair builds a cylindrical mud nest into which the female lays a single egg that both parents incubate alternately, and which hatches in about four weeks.
+The chick is fed “crop milk” produced by both parents.
+The crop is basically an expandable muscular pouch near throat—an extension of the esophagus.
+It is used to store excess food for later digestion, and in some bird species, the crop secretes a nutritious liquid that parents can regurgitate to feed their offspring.
 After about one month the chick begins to eat solid food.
-Since the adult coloration comes from their food, the chicks are born with gray feathers.
-It takes about two years to attain full adult coloration.
-Flamingos are strong flyers, flying in long curved lines with the neck and legs extended.
-Flamingos are estimated to live between 25-60 years.
+Since the adult coloration depends on diet, the chicks remain gray until they transition to solid food.
+It takes about two years for them to reach their full adult coloration.

 Available daily (except the second and fourth Wednesdays of the month) at 11 a.m., 12 p.m., 2 p.m., and 3 p.m.

 Join the flock in the Zoo's newest unforgettable close-up experience, where you'll have a chance to feed these charismatic birds and learn about their care.
 Discover how flamingos groom themselves and each other—and maybe even you.
 This magical animal encounter will turn your friends pink with envy!